orsonteodoro/filc-bootstrap/README.md

 This repository provides reusable scripts to inject Fil-C into a clean environment.

+### Important Safety Warning

+> **⚠️ This bootstrap is experimental and potentially destructive.**

+Fil-C is still in active research/development.
+The LC phase (dual-libc transition) modifies critical system binaries and libraries using `patchelf`.
+A failed or interrupted LC phase can leave the chroot in a broken state.

+**Strongly Recommended:**
+- Always run this bootstrap inside a **virtual machine** (KVM, VirtualBox, VMware, QEMU, etc.) for the first several attempts.
+- Take **snapshots** of the VM before starting Phase 03 (LC transition).
+- Never run this directly on your main/host system.

 ### Features

 - Supports **clean Gentoo stage 3** (recommended for real builds)